twister21/x-algorithm-enhanced/proposals/README.md

 # X-Algorithm Enhanced: User-Steerable Feed Reference Implementation

-These files provides a reference implementation for enhancing the X recommendation systems, specifically focusing on **user-based steerability**.
+These files provide a reference implementation for enhancing the X recommendation system, specifically focusing on **user control**.

 The logic contained here is based on the proposals found in [twitter/the-algorithm#1449](https://github.com/twitter/the-algorithm/issues/1449).